agiledev-students-fall2024/git-practice/README.md

 ### Conclusion

 Overall, Stable Diffusion represents a significant leap forward in making powerful text-to-image generation technologies more accessible and manageable, paving the way for widespread adoption and creative exploration.

+# Harry Doo's comments

+## Democratization of high qwuality tools

+I really like how high quality tools are accessible to everyone, I personally use variational autoencoder to make some low res images look better.'

+It's pretty coold out stable diffusion doesn't require high capacity hardware and is able to understand what humans think are cool.
+There is already a lot of very creative works being created by individuals, but this begs the question: is this ethical being that it is trained on other people's work?
+Once this legal issue is resolved we may see this a lot more from larger corporate entities.

+I do agree that stable diffusion is the next step towards creative exploration and am excited to see what works the future holds!